Yuvakrishna0/Simulation-project/README.md

 Traffic light simulation on proteus using arduino IDE
 ## ABSTRACT:
 ```
-Traffic light simulations are vital tools for testing and validating traffic control systems in a safe and controlled environment.
+Traffic light simulations are vital tools for testing and validating traffic control
-This abstract presents a study on the implementation of a traffic light simulation using the Proteus software and
+systems in a safe and controlled environment.
+This abstract presents a study on the implementation
+of a traffic light simulation using the Proteus software and Arduino IDE.
+The objective is to
-Arduino IDE.
-The objective is to replicate real-world traffic scenarios and observe the behavior of the traffic lights
+replicate real-world traffic scenarios and observe the behavior of the traffic lights
 in response to varying traffic conditions.

-The simulation system consists of an Arduino microcontroller board, LEDs to represent the traffic lights, and appropriate
+The simulation system consists of an Arduino microcontroller board, LEDs to represent the
-circuitry to control the sequencing and timing of the lights.
-The Arduino IDE is utilized to program the microcontroller,
+traffic lights, and appropriate circuitry to control the sequencing and timing of the lights.
-enabling the execution of predefined traffic light sequences.
+The Arduino IDE is utilized to program the microcontroller,enabling the execution of predefined traffic light sequences.

 The simulation is designed to emulate the three-color traffic light system, including green, yellow, and red lights.The
 traffic light timing is synchronized to simulate realistic traffic flow patterns, such as green lights allowing traffic to flow